evanwill/_drafts/_notes/library-research.md

 - "Create citation/bibliography" - select some references, click the button / right click, and copy the bibliography into your document.
 - [Word Processor Plugins](https://www.zotero.org/support/word_processor_integration) - Integrate directly with LibreOffice, Word, or Google Docs.
 Use the tool to insert citations from your manager directly into the paper.
 This will add the correct inline/footnote citation and populate the bibliography/works cited section. (note: these are automatically installed by the desktop app)
 - [RTF scan](https://www.zotero.org/support/rtf_scan) - alternative to using the word processor plugins when writing in .RTF format.
 Add name+date to text, Zotero scans it and matches to your records to auto generate citation and bibliography.
+- "Export" options include BibTeX if integrating with LaTeX writing workflows.
+- "Generate report" option on desktop outputs publication info plus your notes, a nice way to create an annotated bibliography to share.

 ### Usage tips